Comfortable and Furious

 Noelle is a Christmas movie that on the surface looked like a cornucopia of bounty to be relentlessly and unmercifully mocked.
 An added bonus is that it is a film about a dying Catholic parish that is about to be sacked because of declining interest and run by a drunken priest who is diverting offerings.
 Oh, boy, my cup runneth over with this one.
 Or does it?

-Mrs. Worthington’s Party is an indie movie written, directed by and starred in by David Wall, who is a undeniable dead-ringer for a young Robert Redford.
+Mrs. Worthington’s Party is an indie movie written, directed by and starred in by David Wall, who is an undeniable dead-ringer for a young Robert Redford.
 Also starring in this film is his wife Kerry Wall, who plays Marjorie Worthington.
-They make a gorgeous couple, but in this movie they are often adversaries, he being a priest, and she being a non-believer.
+They make a gorgeous couple, but in this movie they are often adversaries, he was a priest, and she being a non-believer.
 As I mentioned, Father Jonathan Keene has come to shut down the parish that is run by a former seminary mate, Father Simeon Joyce, who loves his flock, but the church has lost membership, money and momentum.

 I am not going to go deeply into the plot as that would involve a lot of spoilers, and this movie is just too good to spoil.
 What?
 I will go ahead and state that this is one of the best faith-based movies I have ever seen, especially for a Christmas movie.
 The setting and cinematography were quite good as it was set in a small, Cape Cod village at Christmastime.
 For a low budget film, the acting and writing were excellent and the flaws of the Catholic Church were addressed while still walking the tight-rope of the point of view of the believers.
 I don’t think I’ve ever seen it done better.